Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Preliminaries: Word Alignments

 The bi-symbols in $\mathcal{A}$ are all one-to-one.
-Hence, to map a single word to a phrase, i.e., to multiple words, it is necessary to choose a head-word in the phrase, while the remaining words require an insertion or deletion operation.
-In our example, the word "density" in the MR corresponds to "population density" in the NL, and, if "density" is chosen as the headword in the NL, "population" needs a deletion: the alignment will be given by the bi-symbols $($population, $\varepsilon)$ and $($density, density$)$.\footnote{\citet{locatelli-quattoni-2022-measuring} showed that annotators are consistent in the way they pick head-words, and reported high inter-annotator agreement scores on \textsc{GeoAligned}.} Following this strategy, this notation can account for one-to-many and many-to-one alignments with deletion and insertion operations.
+Hence, to map a single token to a phrase, i.e., to multiple tokens, it is necessary to choose a head token in the phrase, while the remaining tokens require insertion or deletion.
+In our example, the token "density" in the MR corresponds to "population density" in the NL, and, if "density" is chosen as the head token in the NL, "population" needs a deletion: the alignment will be given by the bi-symbols $($population, $\varepsilon)$ and $($density, density$)$.\footnote{\citet{locatelli-quattoni-2022-measuring} showed that annotators are consistent in the way they pick head-tokens, and reported high inter-annotator agreement scores on \textsc{GeoAligned}.} Following this strategy, this notation can account for one-to-many and many-to-one alignments with deletion and insertion operations.

 Figure \ref{fig:example-alignment-definition}a shows a possible bi-sequence word alignment for the aforementioned example.
-Each bi-symbol is conveniently represented by a horizontal line connecting the words that it maps.
+Each bi-symbol is conveniently represented by a horizontal line connecting the tokens it aligns.

 Alignments can be monotonic or non-monotonic.
-An alignment is monotonic if it does not involve any \emph{crossing}, i.e., a mapping that does not require reordering of symbols.
+An alignment is monotonic if it does not involve any \emph{crossing}, i.e., a mapping that does not require reordering tokens.
 In our example, the alignment is non-monotonic because the bi-symbol $($city,city$)$ crosses over others.
-By permuting the MR we can obtain a monotonic translation of the NL: Figure \ref{fig:example-alignment-definition}b shows such permutation.
-The next section illustrates how the \textsc{TPol} framework can take advantage of these monotonic translations.
+By permuting the MR, we can obtain a monotonic translation of the NL: Figure \ref{fig:example-alignment-definition}b shows such permutation.
+The next section illustrates how \textsc{TPol} can leverage these translations.